dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/mattwaite/MathForBeginningReporters">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This module is designed to solve a particular problem: How do you get basic data journalism into a beginning reporting class that many feel is packed as it is?
-My answer is to combine the basic math for reporters with instructions on how to apply those concepts in a spreadsheet using real data, all ...</em></p>
+        This module is designed to solve a particular problem: How do you get basic data journalism into a beginning reporting class that many feel is packed as it is?
+My answer is to combine the basic math for reporters with instructions on how to apply those concepts in a spreadsheet using real data, all
+        </small></p>

         <p>Instructors: Matt Waite</p>
     </td>
     <td>
-        University of Nebraska-Lincoln
+        <small>University of Nebraska-Lincoln</small>
     </td>
   </tr>